appdevelopmentandsuch/AnotherTempSensor/README.md

 Once flashed, using a computer with Postman, open up your WiFi settings and find the network `AnotherTempSensor` which you can login to using the **password** `password`.

-Once logged in, in Postman, configure and send the following:
+Once connected to the network `AnotherTempSensor`, in Postman, configure the below JSON body and send:

 **POST** `http://192.168.4.1/api/config/`